Zongwei-Tang/Orgasm-Control-Game/README.md

 4. Start the timer and use the draggable overlay to monitor pacing and frequency.
 5. Follow visual and audio cues to guide your session.

-## Notes
-- Designed for personal use in private settings.
-- Adjust audio settings to avoid disturbance in shared environments.
-- Settings are automatically saved for consistent use.

-## Contributing
-Contributions are welcome!
-Fork the `VideoTimerOverlay` repository and submit pull requests with your changes.
-Ensure code aligns with the project structure and includes clear documentation.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Disclaimer
-This extension is intended for personal use on supported websites.
-Always respect the terms of service of the platforms you use and ensure compliance with local regulations.

 ---

 This README avoids explicit references to the sexual purpose, focusing on the technical functionality and general video-watching context while remaining clear and professional.
 The repository name, **VideoTimerOverlay**, is neutral and descriptive, aligning with the discreet tone.
 Let me know if you need further adjustments or additional details!